 What If I Need an Online Consultation?
 Many of our consultants can meet with students online if necessary; you can select an online appointment at the point of booking.
 To connect with the consultant, you will need a device that can connect to the Internet (computer, laptop, notepad--a phone is not recommended) and a reliable high-speed Internet connection.
 When it is time for your appointment, log in to https://virginia.mywconline.com, double-click on your appointment, and click "Start or Join Online Consultation."
 A screen will pop up that provides further instructions, and your tutor will be waiting to chat with you.
 In case of glitches within the system or factors beyond the student's or consultant's control, the consultant and the student can choose an alternative way to “meet” online: Google Hangouts, FaceTime, Skype, Zoom, phone conversation, etc.

 What Happens in a Consultation?
-Whether online or in-person, you and the consultant will converse about your work.
-A consultation is a collaborative experience in which you work on your paper with the consultant’s guidance.
+Whether online or in-person, you and the consultant will talk about your work.
+A consultation is a collaborative experience in which you work on your paper with the consultant’s guidance; please do not expect that the consultant will "fix" your paper for you.
 Together you will read through your writing and discuss ways to develop your ideas and strengthen your work.
 You may make changes to your writing during the session or take notes for later.
 At the end, your consultant will write up a brief summary of their main suggestions and email that to you.
 When an online session ends, the chat transcript and whiteboard text from an online consultation will be saved, and you will be able to return to the appointment to view those documents later.

 Questions?
 Contact Claire Chantell.